Rwittik/Predict-Diabetes-with-Machine-Learning/README.md

 using Python and some of its popular data science related packages.
 First of all, we will import pandas to read our data from a CSV file and manipulate it for further use.
 We will also use numpy to convert out data into a format suitable to feed our classification model.
 We’ll use seaborn and matplotlib for visualizations.
 We will then import Logistic Regression algorithm from sklearn.

+ Logistic Regression:
+ is a Machine Learning classification algorithm that is used to predict the probability of a categorical dependent variable.

 # Using K-Nearest Neighbors Algorithm in this Project:
 The k-Nearest Neighbors algorithm is arguably the simplest machine learning algorithm.
 Building the model consists only of storing the training data set.
 To make a prediction for a new point in the dataset, the algorithm finds the closest data points in the training data set — its “nearest neighbors.”